 “Money is being pumped out into the system, and money that is yielding less than nothing seeks a haven not only in bonds that are under-yielding but in stocks that are overpriced,” Gross told Bloomberg.

-Meanwhile, a measure developed by Nobel prize-winning Yale economist Robert Shiller indicates stocks have gotten about twice as expensive as their historical norm.
+Meanwhile, a measure developed by Nobel Prize-winning Yale economist Robert Shiller indicates stocks have gotten about twice as expensive as their historical norm.

 Take a long view

-Still, there are plenty of reasons to keep riding along, with your seat belt fastened firmly.
+There are plenty of reasons to keep riding along, with your seat belt fastened firmly.

 Market crashes, or at least bear markets, are the result of big events — like recessions — rather than frothy stock prices.